 Don’t be afraid to be creative when planning your event.
 Remember: no one knows your alumni like you do, so tailor your fundraising ideas to the culture of your school and the unique personalities of your students.

 While partnering with an in-town business to host your event is a solid idea, keep in mind that alumni are probably itching to get back on campus to relive nostalgic times and places.
+You could even build time into your event to take a walk through campus so your alumni can see what has changed and what has stayed the same!
+This idea has the added bonus of demonstrating to your alumni what you might do with their donation.

 Therefore, consider hosting your alumni fundraising event in a campus courtyard, stadium, or other event space to stir up warm memories in a cost-effective fashion.
 Remember to segment alumni event invites by location and charge admission at the door.